nubenetes/awesome-kubernetes/docs/kubernetes.md

 ### Istio Service Mesh
 - [Istio](https://istio.io/)

-## Container Flowchart
-* [Assess managed Kubernetes services for your workloads.](https://searchcloudcomputing.techtarget.com/tip/Weigh-the-pros-and-cons-of-managed-Kubernetes-services) Managed services from cloud providers can simplify Kubernetes deployment but create some snags in a multi-cloud model.
-Follow three steps to see if these services can benefit you.

 ## Kubernetes Scripts
 - [Kubernetes Scripts](https://github.com/eldada/kubernetes-scripts)
 - [Get applied and effective apiVersion from Kubernetes objects](https://gist.github.com/ninlil/affbf7514d4e74c7634e77f47e172236)